keatura/my-ordinary-vault-md/Andefaelt/People/NPC's/Hearsay NPC's/Aiwin.md

 ***Sacred Toll.*** *Ranged Spell Attack:* DC 14 Wisdom saving throw.
 10 (2d8) radiant damage on a failed save, and none of a successful one.

-***Healing Hands.*** (2/day) As an action, Aiwin can touch a creature and roll 3d8.
+***Healing Hands.*** (2 Ki Points) As an action, Aiwin can touch a creature and roll 3d8.
 The creature regains a number of hit points equal to the total rolled.

 ***Test of Faith.*** Aiwin can use his action to end one effect on himself that is causing him to be charmed or frightened.